mbucheg/Tasks/blast_exercise.md

 Yes, a Spike glycoprotein

 ## 2. Use blast in Uniprot to search the unknown protein sequence
  • Select the most possible one among manually reviewed entries.
 What is its Uniprot ID?
+P01116
 • What protein does this sequence come from?
+Ras protein
 • Which organism does this sequence belong to?
+Homo Sapiens (Human)
 • What is the function of this protein?
+GTPase KRas, Ras proteins bind GDP/GTP and possess intrinsic GTPase activity.
+Plays an important role in the regulation of cell proliferation.
  • What is the variant associated with acute myeloid leukemia (AML) in this protein?
+ VAR_034601 -->G > GG
 ## 3. If you have more time, play around to feel the difference of blast service from different databases
 For example,
- • Use Blast in NCBI to query the protein sequence
+ • Use Blast in NCBI to query the protein sequence --> same result
- • Use Blast in Uniprot to query the nucleotide sequenc
+ • Use Blast in Uniprot to query the nucleotide sequence --> same result